wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 Her present body of work is interdisciplinary in scope and includes live art, film, installation and visual art.
 Her work is as complex as it is accessible; humorous as it is challenging; visual as it is literate.

-A workshop leader and mentor of international renown, Stacy Makishi opens her making processes to the public through workshops, open rehearsals and talks, alongside performances; on **Tuesday 20 November** Divergency hosts her live art workshop <a href="http://www.divergencymcr.org/current/event/nov2018" target="_blank">*Killing Time*</a> in STUN Studio at Z-arts (6-9pm).
+A workshop leader and mentor of international renown, Stacy Makishi opens her making processes to the public through workshops, open rehearsals and talks, alongside performances.
+(NB. on **Tuesday 20 November** <a href="http://www.divergencymcr.org" target="_blank">Divergency</a> hosts her live art workshop <a href="http://www.divergencymcr.org/current/event/nov2018" target="_blank">*Killing Time*</a> for artists of colour.)

 She has been awarded an ICA Attached Artist Award, a Millennium Fellowship Award, a Live Art Development Agency One to One Bursary, an Artsadmin Bursary, and the Franklin Furnace Award.